Yuli Gurriel Player Props: Marlins vs. Angels

 Yuli Gurriel At The Plate

-- Gurriel enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .556.
+- Gurriel is batting .571 during his last outings and is riding a five-game hitting streak.

-- Gurriel has picked up a hit in 72.4% of his 29 games this season, with at least two hits in 27.6% of them.
+- Gurriel has picked up a hit in 73.3% of his 30 games this year, with at least two hits in 30.0% of those games.

-- He has homered in three games this season (10.3%), homering in 2.6% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.